Uganda Gorilla + Queen Elizabeth Itinerary 2026: A Practical 5-Day Route

 - Uganda Wildlife Authority: Advisory on purchase guidelines of gorilla and chimpanzee permits - Used for the permit-first booking order and licensed-operator requirement for some Uganda permit categories.

-- Travelers who want Uganda gorillas as the anchor and still want a proper safari block.
+- The traveler wants Uganda gorillas as the anchor and still wants one proper safari block.

-- People who want Queen Elizabeth because it adds real wildlife value without breaking the Bwindi route.
+- Queen Elizabeth adds real wildlife value without breaking the Bwindi route.

-- Trips where Ishasha and Buhoma route logic matter more than squeezing in several parks.
+- Ishasha and Buhoma route logic matter more than squeezing in several parks.

 - Trying to compress the trip too hard around fixed international flights.